mr-hd/MikroTik-BLE-Tags-for-HA/README.md

 ## Setting up the integration

 ### 1. Add the integration

+At the moment, this integration must be installed as a **custom repository** via HACS.

+1. Open **HACS**
+2. Go to **Integrations**
+3. Open the menu (⋮) → **Custom repositories**
+4. Add this repository URL
+5. Install the integration
+6. Restart Home Assistant

+After installation, add the integration via:
 Go to:
 `Settings → Devices & Services → Add Integration → MikroTik BLE Tags`